School Life & Ethos

 Raise the expectations of success amongst our pupils, their parents and the community at large, particularly with regard to their social and educational development.

-Involve local businesses, industry and organisations such as H.M.
-Armed Forces in helping to effectively prepare pupils to progress into employment, uniformed services, further training or higher education, according to their individual abilities, aptitudes and ambitions.
+Involve local businesses, industry and organisations in helping to effectively prepare pupils to progress into employment, uniformed services, further training or higher education, according to their individual abilities, aptitudes and ambitions.

 Promote an educational culture that is enterprising, vocational and innovative.
 This culture will form the ethos of the school underpinned by a therapeutic and caring approach.